LibraryOfCongress/bagit-java/README.md

 * Java 8
 * gradle (for development only)

+## Support
+1. The Digital Curation Google Group (https://groups.google.com/d/forum/digital-curation) is an open discussion list that reaches many of the contributors to and users of this open-source project
+2. If you have found a bug please create a new issue on [the issues page](https://github.com/LibraryOfCongress/bagit-java/issues)
+3. To contact a developer at the Library of Congress please email repo-dev@listserv.loc.gov
+4. If you would like to contribute, please submit a [pull request](https://help.github.com/articles/creating-a-pull-request/)

 ## Major differences between version 5 and 4.*
 ##### Commandline
-We no longer support a command line interface for the java version of bagit.
-If you would like a command line interface for bagging, verifying, and other actions please check out our [bagit-python implementation](https://github.com/LibraryOfCongress/bagit-python) or the [ruby based implementation](https://github.com/tipr/bagit)
+The 4.x versions of the bagit command line are still available for [download](https://github.com/LibraryOfCongress/bagit-java/releases/download/v4.12.1/bagit-4.12.1.zip).
+However, starting with the 5.x versions we will not longer be creating a java command line application.
+If you would like to use a currently supported command line application please see our [bagit-python implementation](https://github.com/LibraryOfCongress/bagit-python)

 ##### Serialization
-We no longer support directly serializing a bag.
-But if that is something you require there are plenty of great libraries that offer this capability
+Starting with the 5.x versions we no longer support directly serializing a bag.
+Check out the [zip](https://github.com/LibraryOfCongress/bagit-java/blob/master/src/test/java/gov/loc/repository/bagit/examples/serialization/CreateZipBagExample.java) or [tar](https://github.com/LibraryOfCongress/bagit-java/blob/master/src/test/java/gov/loc/repository/bagit/examples/serialization/CreateTarBagExample.java) examples for implementing it yourself.

 ##### Fetching
-We no longer support fetching.
-This is due to the various protocalls that could be involved.
-Again, if this is something you need, there are much better java libraries out there that you can use to fill this functionality.
+Starting with the 5.x versions we no longer support fetching.
+Check out the [standard java library](https://github.com/LibraryOfCongress/bagit-java/blob/master/src/test/java/gov/loc/repository/bagit/examples/fetching/FetchHttpFileExample.java) example as one way you could implement it yourself.

+##### New Interfaces
+The 5.x version is a complete rewrite of the bagit-java library.
+Because we were rewriting it, we decided it would be a good time to update the interface to be more intuitive.
+As such, there are some breaking changes and code will need to be migrated.

 ### Examples of using the new bagit-java library
-The "new" bagit interface is very intuitive, but here are some easy to follow examples.
-Instead of returning messages like in the old interface, now it throws errors so you don't have to parse messages to understand what happened.

 ##### Create a bag from a folder using version 0.97
 ```java
 Path folder = Paths.get("FolderYouWantToBag");